UCLA-IRL/NAC-ABE/docs/mguard-phase1-design.md

 1. Check `deny` field and remove corresponding ones

-   * Here the `deny` field is `StreamName: location--org*`, so the parser will translate this regular expression into a list of attributes with prefix `location--org`.
+   * Since `location--org*` matches all semantic location streams, the parser will add all semantic location streams into the deny list.

 2. Check `allow` field and add corresponding ones

    * Here the `allow` field is `*`, which matches all the attributes.
+The parser will add all attributes into the allow list.

 3. Remove the `deny` attributes from the `allow` attributes.

-   * Will remove attributes with prefix `location--org` from the result attributes from Step 2.
+   * Will remove deny list attributes from the allow list.
+   * If among the attributes, a set attributes can reassemble a sub-tree in the attribute tree, this set of attributes can be replaced with their parent node.
+In this example, the attributes can be replaced with all the layer 2 attributes except `semantic_location_streams`.
    * Then connects all the attributes with `or`

 ### 2.3.
 Future Consideration